-Despite the tough operating environment in the period under review, we executed our strategy and maintained our upward trajectory as reflected in the market-related investment return to our shareholders.
+Despite the financial pressure on South African consumers, the effects of emigration and the tough operating environment in the period under review, we successfully executed our strategy, adjusting it where necessary and maintained our upward growth path as reflected in the market-related investment return to our shareholders.

-On behalf of the board of directors, I would like to thank the 6 941 employees of the group for their unwavering contribution and dedication in delivering the highest standards of excellence to all our stakeholders.
-Our people, who uphold the reputation of ADvTECH and our commitment to quality, are essential to our success.
-We would like to express our appreciation to the CEO and the executive committee for the essential role they play in ensuring that the strategy is successfully executed.
-We also acknowledge that none of our continued success would be possible without the foundations established by those who have come before us.
+On behalf of the board of directors, I would like to thank the valued and loyal employees of the group for their commitment, contribution and dedication in delivering the highest standards of excellence to all our stakeholders.
+Our people, who uphold the reputation of ADvTECH and our commitment to quality, are integral to our success.
+We would also like to express our appreciation to the CEO and the executive committee for the essential role they play in ensuring that our strategy is successfully executed throughout the group.
+We further acknowledge that none of our continued success would be possible without the foundations established by those who have come before us.